BergLucas/EasINGInious/README.md

 # EasINGInious

-EasINGInious is a project which tries to simplify the installation of INGInious by using [Docker](https://docs.docker.com/engine/install/) and by fixing dependency version issues.
+EasINGInious is a project which tries to simplify the installation of INGInious using [Docker in Docker (DinD)](https://hub.docker.com/_/docker).

-Currently, this project installs the version `0.8` of INGInious.
-The documentation for this version is available [here](https://docs.inginious.org/en/v0.8.2/admin_doc/install_doc/installation.html).

-Because of how INGInious works, installing it in a Docker container requires a few specific actions.
-This is due to the fact that the INGInious Docker agent dynamically creates Docker containers to run the student code and therefore the container running INGInious must have access to the Docker socket and must have the correct permissions.
-In addition, the containers running the student code must ‘mount’ certain files.
-However, files from a Docker container cannot be ‘mounted’ in another container.
-It is therefore necessary to use the host file system at some point.

-## Installation
+This allows INGInious to separate the grading containers from the application containers using its own Docker daemon and to avoid problems with [bind-mounts](https://docs.docker.com/engine/storage/bind-mounts/) inside containers.

+## Setting up a development environment

 First, you need to clone the repository and its submodules using the following command: